TickTalk 5 Review (2026): Better Battery & Smarter GPS

 One note: the included SIM tray tool is tiny and easy to lose.
 I'd recommend doing the SIM setup once and then tossing the tool in a junk drawer where you can actually find it again.
 The SIM tray is on the left side of the watch, behind a small flap that provides the water resistance seal.

 The TickTalk 4 is not a small watch.
 Let me be upfront about that.
-On my 9-year-old's wrist, it looks substantial -- not absurdly oversized, but you're not going to mistake it for a regular kids watch.
+On our 9-year-old tester's wrist, it looks substantial -- not absurdly oversized, but you're not going to mistake it for a regular kids watch.
 At 56 grams with the band, it's heavier than something like the Garmin Bounce but lighter than you might expect given the feature set.

 The body is a combination of polycarbonate and a brushed metal finish on the bezel.
 After eight weeks of daily wear -- including playground use, bike rides, and one memorable incident involving a mud puddle -- the watch looks surprisingly good.
 There are some minor scuffs on the bezel, but no cracks, no display scratches, and no structural issues.
 Whatever they're doing with the screen coating, it's working.

 The display itself is bright and legible.
 The 1.4-inch IPS LCD won't be confused with an AMOLED panel, but it's sharp enough for everything the watch needs to do.
-My son has never complained about readability, including outdoors in direct sunlight.
+Our tester has never complained about readability, including outdoors in direct sunlight.
 Viewing angles are decent.
-Touch responsiveness is reliable -- not iPhone-level buttery, but my kid navigates menus without frustration, and that's the bar that matters.
+Touch responsiveness is reliable -- not iPhone-level buttery, but our test kid navigates menus without frustration, and that's the bar that matters.

 The single physical button on the right side handles power and SOS functions.
 Everything else is touch-driven.
 The button has a satisfying click and is recessed enough that accidental presses aren't a problem.

 The silicone band is the real comfort story here.
-TickTalk uses what they call medical-grade silicone, and whether or not that's marketing speak, the result is a band that my son wore all day without complaints.
+TickTalk uses what they call medical-grade silicone, and whether or not that's marketing speak, the result is a band that our tester wore all day without complaints.
 It's soft, doesn't trap excessive moisture, and has enough adjustment holes to fit wrist sizes from roughly age 5 to about 12.
 The band uses a standard pin buckle closure that's secure without being difficult for kids to operate themselves.
-My son could take the watch on and off independently from day one.
+Our tester could take the watch on and off independently from day one.

 Here's why people buy the TickTalk 4.
 Video calling on a kids smartwatch sounds like a gimmick until you actually use it, and then it becomes the feature you can't imagine going without.